 - Plan for emergencies and day care: Add extra diapers for unexpected situations and ensure your caregiver is willing to use cloth diapers.

 How Old Is Your Baby?

-The number of cloth diapers you need can vary greatly based on how old your baby is when you decide to start using cloth diapers.
-That’s because babies of different ages go to the bathroom different amounts of times throughout the day.
+The number of cloth diapers you need can vary significantly based on how old your baby is when you decide to start using cloth diapers.

-Below are the average number of times a babies of varying ages will go to the bathroom and require a diaper change (source).
+These are the average number of times babies of varying ages will go to the bathroom and require a diaper change.

 - Newborn: 8-12 diapers a day.